What's happening now?

 Why a pedestrian crossing at NE Sacramento?

-We know that safe crosswalks are something that is important to many people in the neighborhood.
+We know that safe crosswalks are important to many people in the neighborhood.
 The nearest marked crosswalk is over a 10 minute walk away from NE Sacramento.